fruGo-Team/fruGo/README.md

   createdAt: Date, // Date object of creation timestamp
   updatedAt: Date, // Date object of any update timestamps
   status: String, // defaults as "pending"
+  totalOrderCost: Number, // Total cost of the order
 }
 ```